nicholasphair/nicholasphair.github.io/_posts/2025-02-14-AWSSigning_Curl.md

 testing script, need to be signed.
 Fortunately, the open-source community has contributed support for SigV4 in many popular HTTP libraries (e.g., [Python's Requests][3], [Dart's Dio][4]).
-Notably, the command line tool, [`curl`][6], has a native support for AWS signing.
+Notably, the command line tool, [`curl`][6], has native support for AWS signing.

 The curl incantation is tricky enough that I have to google and fuss about it a bit to get it right.
 Here are some common ways of signing your requests with